 The LED display is clear and functional, and displays information like speed, battery life and assist level.

 Battery power comes courtesy of a 36v 10ah (360Wh) lithium battery pack, which is neatly concealed within the frame.
 I do feel the claimed range of 80km to be a little optimistic.
 If you are on the larger side (like me) I would imagine that you would be looking at a more realistic range of around 50km.

 The dual mechanical disc brakes do a decent enough job of bringing the Himo C20 to a standstill and the wider tyres inspire confidence when cornering .

 As far as power is concerned, the Xiaomi Himo C20 has more than enough for a commuter ebike.
 The 250w motor provides almost seamless pedal assist, that is available in three different power levels.
-Level 1 is fine if you are cycling on the flat, but you will need 2 and 3 for negotiating hills.
+Level 0 or 1 is fine if you are cycling on the flat or moderately undulating terrain, but you will need 2 for negotiating steep hills.

-On steeper hills up to around 10% gradient, the C20 makes pedalling feel like you are cycling up a gentle slope – it certainly helps take the sting out of hills!
+On steeper hills up to around 10% gradient, the C20 makes it feel like you’re cycling up a gentle slope – it certainly helps take the sting out of hills!

 The gearing is provided courtesy of a Shimano rear derailleur and 13-28 6-speed rear freewheel with a 46t chainring upfront.
 This gearing will be fine for city riding and moderate hills.

 Weight and Portability